 Who is required to take the MELT program?

-Those who obtained their Class 1 or Class 2 license before October 10, 2018, do not need to take the program.
+Those who obtained their Class 1 or Class 2 licence before October 10, 2018, do not need to take the program.
 However, you will need to enrol for MELT if you:

 What is included in the MELT curriculum?